cobusbernard/cobusbernard.github.io/_posts/2017-02-05-Yak_shaving_Makefiles.md

  - run    : runs the docker container with the site
 ~~~

 Damn, that is ugly.
 So how do I hide the command ala `echo off`?
 Google!
-Prefix it with an `@`.
+Prefix it with an `@`. *Update 2017-02-08*: [Geoff Kruss](https://www.linkedin.com/in/geoff-kruss-84968915/) pointed out on [ZA Tech Slack](https://zatech.co.za) that this is considered bad practice as you can hide the commands by using `make -s` for silent mode.
+Updating the `Makefile` references to only have the default target's commands surpressed.

 ~~~
 default: